 - Work on a research project and put your knowledge into practice to demonstrate what you’ve learned

-You can study this course at Havant College, South Downs College in Waterlooville, Stanmore College or Isle of Wight College in Newport.
+- Study at Havant & South Downs College in Waterlooville or the Isle of Wight College in Newport

 Careers and opportunities

-After completing this course, you’ll have the knowledge and skills to begin a career in areas such as:
+After completing this course, you’ll have the knowledge and skills to top up your HND to a Bachelor's degree or begin a career in areas such as: